Reinforcement Learning, Bit by Bit: Agent State

 The agent executes an algorithm in order to select actions.
 The algorithm can be randomized, in which case a random draw $U_{t+1}$ is used in the computations carried out between observing $O_{t+1}$ and selecting $A_{t+1}$.
 Some algorithms maintain an internal notion of state that is not intended to encode information about the environment or past observations, but rather, represent a combination of past computations and random draws.
 We represent dynamics of the algorithm state using an {\it algorithmic state update function} $f_{\rm algo}$, with

-In the DQN example from Section \ref{se:dqn}, a random draw $U_{t+1}$ is required to decide whether to sample an exploratory action and, if so, to sample uniformly from $\actions$.
-However, the agent we described does not maintain any algorithmic state.
-To offer an example of algorithmic state, let us imagine a modification of DQN.
+In the ensemble-DQN example from Section \ref{se:dqn}, we can view the algorithmic state as involving the latest random draw of a member of the ensemble.
+The algorithmic state $Z_{t+1}$ is updated periodically by sampling uniformly from the set of possible ensemble indices $1, \dots, K$, and $Z_{t+1} = Z_t$ between updates.

+As another example of algorithmic state, let us imagine a modification of the DQN agent from Section \ref{se:dqn}.
 Suppose that the agent wants to ``mix things up'' by increasing the probability of sampling exploratory actions that have not been selected recently.
-In this case, the algorithm might maintain an algorithm state in $\Re^{\actions}$, initialized with $Z_0 = \1$ and updated according to $Z_{t+1} = 0.9 Z_t + \1_{A_t}$, where $\1_{A_t}$ is a one-hot vector.
-Given this algorithmic state, the agent could, as before, select an exploratory action with probability $\epsilon$, but now sample such an action $A_t$ according to probabilities inversely proportional to $Z_{t, A_t}$, the $A_t$th component of $Z_t$.
+In this case, the algorithm might maintain an algorithmic state in $\Re^{\actions}$, initialized with $Z_0 = \1$ and updated according to $Z_{t+1} = 0.9 Z_t + \1_{A_t}$, where $\1_{A_t}$ is a one-hot vector on $A_t$.
+Given this algorithmic state, the agent could, as before, select an exploratory action with probability $\epsilon$, but now sample $A_t$ according to probabilities inversely proportional to $Z_{t, A_t}$, the $A_t^{\mathrm{th}}$ component of $Z_t$.
 A large value of $Z_{t, a}$ indicates that the action $a$ has recently been executed, making it less likely to be sampled as the next exploratory action.